goblint/bench/unassume/README.md

    4. Goblint w/ manual witness, cputime.

    Table 2 in the paper presents these results, except the rows are likely in a different order.

+## Goblint implementation
+[Goblint](https://github.com/goblint/analyzer) is an open source static analysis framework for C.
+Goblint itself is written in OCaml.
+Being open source, it allows existing implementations of analyses and abstract domains to be reused and modified.
+As a framework, it also allows new ones to be easily added.
+For more details, refer to the linked GitHub repository and related documentation.

+Key parts of the code related to this paper are the following:
+1. `src/analyses/unassumeAnalysis.ml`: analysis, which emits unassume operation events to other analyses for YAML-witness–guided verification.
+2. `src/analyses/base.ml` lines 2551–2641: propagating unassume for non-relational domains of the `base` analysis.
+3. `src/analyses/apron/relationAnalysis.apron.ml` lines 668–693: strengthening-based dual-narrowing unassume for relational Apron domains of the `apron` analysis.
+4. `src/cdomains/apron/apronDomain.apron.ml` lines 625–679: strengthening operator used for dual-narrowing of Apron domains.
+5. `src/util/wideningTokens.ml`: analysis lifter that adds widening tokens for delaying widenings from unassuming.
+6. `src/witness/yamlWitness.ml` lines 398–683: YAML witness validation.